bryanhce/slack-birthday-bot/README.md

   - `return result.Items as Birthday[]` is a type assertion, not a validation.
 We are telling typescript to trust us that theis data will match `Birthday` type.
   - This trust can be broken by malformed DynamoDB table

+## Github Actions
+- The node-version: '20' in the workflow is only for the CI/CD container.
+It's what version of Node.js gets installed in the GitHub Actions runner to execute your build commands
+- `npm ci` vs `npm i`
+  - npm ci is designed specifically for CI/CD environments and is better than npm install because:
+    - Installs directly from package-lock.json (faster, more reliable)
+    - Fails if package.json and package-lock.json are out of sync
+    - Automatically removes node_modules before installing (clean slate)
+    - Skips certain user-oriented features
+    - Generally 2x faster in CI environments

+## Misc
+- `npm install` doesn't automatically remove unused packages, it only installs packages listed in `package.json`.
+Use `npm prune` to remove packages from `node_modules` directory that are not listed in the `package.json`.

 - Random unfounded heuristic: if you find yourself copy and pasting code a lot, its a sign that you should be using a function instead!

+- There is versions in for aws lambdas, we should delete older versions not in use to avoid hitting the 75-version limit per function and save costs.